GEOSwift/GEOSwift/README.md

 ## License

-* GEOS.swift was released by Andrea Cremaschi ([@andreacremaschi](https://twitter.com/andreacremaschi)) under a MIT license.
+* GEOSwift was released by Andrea Cremaschi ([@andreacremaschi](https://twitter.com/andreacremaschi)) under a MIT license.
 See LICENSE for more information.
 * [GEOS](http://trac.osgeo.org/geos/) stands for Geometry Engine - Open Source, and is a C++ library, ported from the [Java Topology Suite](http://sourceforge.net/projects/jts-topo-suite/).
 GEOS implements the OpenGIS [Simple Features for SQL](http://www.opengeospatial.org/standards/sfs) spatial predicate functions and spatial operators.
 GEOS, now an OSGeo project, was initially developed and maintained by [Refractions Research](http://www.refractions.net/) of Victoria, Canada.